 In Vitro ADME

-The assessment of the Absorption, Distribution, Metabolism, and Excretion (ADME) properties of compounds is a critical component in supporting the development of compounds within Discovery and Development.
+The assessment of the Absorption, Distribution, Metabolism, and Excretion (in vitro ADME) properties of compounds is a critical component supporting the development of compounds within Discovery and Development.

 The permeability of drugs is an important component in the oral absorption of drugs.
 The permeability of a drug across a membrane is dependent on the passive permeability as well as the susceptibility of the drug to efflux or uptake by drug transporter proteins.
 At Sygnature Discovery, two assays to study permeability, PAMPA and Caco-2, are available.